acbr/talk-template/README.md

 1. *DON'T BE ARROGANT*.
 Be humble and don't focus the talk on yourself.
 1. *DON'T GENERALIZE*, specially stuff that you are not sure about.
 1. *DON'T MAKE UP DATA*.
 Base yourself on trustable references.
-1. *DON'T BE BORING*.
-Just be yourself.
-It is ok to joke around, but don't exaggerate.
+1. *DON'T TALK LIKE A ROBOT*.
+Just be yourself, natural.
+Relax :)

 ----